It is important to resume children's routine immunisations as soon as possible after COVID-19 infection.

 If the person has had a dose of COVID-19 vaccine overseas

-If you were partially vaccinated overseas with one dose of Comirnaty (Pfizer/BioNTech) vaccine, you will need to have another dose at least 21 days after your previous dose.
+If you were partially vaccinated overseas with one dose of Comirnaty (Pfizer/BioNTech) vaccine, you will need to have another dose 6 weeks after your previous dose (or at least 3 weeks if you are at high risk of exposure to individuals with COVID-19).
 There is no maximum time limit between doses, so you do not need to repeat the first dose or receive a third dose.

 Can I delay receiving my second dose of Comirnaty?

 To be fully immunised with Comirnaty requires two doses given at least 21 days apart.
 The current recommendation is for the two doses to be given six weeks apart.
 A delay for longer than six weeks is not considered harmful, however it is important to remember that two vaccine doses are needed for full protection, particularly against the Delta variant.

 It is not yet known, for how long the first dose provides protection.
 If you are at risk of exposure to SARS-CoV-2, it is advisable to have the second dose when recommended.
 During clinical trials, the vaccine efficacy against symptomatic COVID-19 between the first and second doses was around 50% compared with 90% within 2 days of the second dose increasing to 95% after a week.
 Recent real-world data has shown that protected against SARS-CoV-2 infection was around 62 to 91% from 14 days after dose one and 68 to 97 % from 14 days after dose two in frontline workers.